Frequently Asked Questions

 Yes!
 If you work hard and successfully complete the program, you will greatly improve your skills and complete work for your portfolio.
-During the program you’ll also have the opportunity to have your portfolio reviewed by the RISD Admissions Office during Pre-College Portfolio Day.
+During the program you’ll also have the opportunity to have your portfolio reviewed by an admissions officer or other RISD-affiliated reviewer during Pre-College Portfolio Day.
 This critique is in no way related to the RISD undergraduate admissions process; instead, it is an opportunity to gain valuable feedback on your current work and how best to move forward.

 If I complete the program, will I be accepted into RISD’s degree program?

 No, participation in RISD Pre-College does not guarantee admission to RISD’s degree program.
 For more information on how to apply for an undergraduate degree at RISD, visit the Admissions page or contact the team with any questions.

 Should I include samples of my artwork and/or a copy of my grades with my application?

 No, you do not need to submit any artwork or a transcript as part of the regular application process.

 What is the final deadline to submit an application?